Best Prosumer Espresso Machine (2022 Reviews)

 Shot timing on the Linea Mini is controlled manually using a paddle.
 However, the pre-infusion is automatic, a small loss of control that some baristas may find irksome.

 From a quality perspective, there’s nothing to fault on the Linea Mini.
 No surprise from the La Marzocco brand.
 It has IMPECCABLE Italian styling that makes it stand out from the shiny stainless crowd.
-It’s available in seven colours, and built-in barista lights will make your espresso shot feel like a Broadway star.
+It’s available in seven colors, and built-in barista lights will make your espresso shot feel like a Broadway star.

 The latest iteration of the Linea Mini features app connectivity for Android or iOs, allowing you to control most features from your smartphone.
 I mean, what else is there?

-Even though Rancilio Silvia is comparable in price to many entry-level espresso machines, its quality and performance land it squarely in the prosumer espresso machine category.
+Even though the Rancilio Silvia is comparable in price to many entry-level espresso machines, its quality and performance land it squarely in the prosumer espresso machine category.

 It offers INCREDIBLE VALUE that novices and long-time espresso lovers will appreciate.

 Its low cost comes from the fact that it’s a single-boiler espresso machine.
 Clearly, this won’t appeal to everyone.
 You can’t pull espresso and steam milk at the same time, and this will inevitably affect the quality of your milk-based drinks.